Kenny Bräck: Retirement

 As of 2011, Bräck lives in England and has retired from open wheel racing.
-Since 2015 Bräck has helped McLaren Automotive working with dynamic car development for their road cars.
-In May 2018 he took the role as chief test driver.
+Since 2015, Bräck has helped McLaren Automotive working with dynamic car development for their road cars.
+In May 2018, he took the role as chief test driver.
 In May 2017 Kenny set the lap record for road legal cars at the Nürburgring Nordschleife with a lap time of 6'43.22, in a McLaren P1 LM, a project he helped develop with Team Lanzante.
 He continued to occasionally drive in rallying.

-For a time he managed future Formula One and IndyCar driver Marcus Ericsson, who became the second Swede after Bräck to win the Indianapolis 500 in 2022.
+For a time, Bräck managed future Formula One and IndyCar driver Marcus Ericsson, who became the second Swede after Bräck to win the Indianapolis 500 in 2022.

 Bräck also spends his time currently as the lead member and songwriter of his rock band "Bräck", together with lead singer Franc Aledia.
 At the 2007 Indianapolis 500 the band Bräck cooperated with the Indianapolis Motor Speedway in celebrating American racing legend A. J. Foyt as part of his 50th anniversary at the Indianapolis Motor Speedway.
 In May 2007 the band released its first album "Greatest hits, volume 1" featuring the song "Legend of the Speedway".
 A rock video, featuring Foyt's Indianapolis winning cars including the car Bräck won the race with in 1999 while driving for Foyt was also recorded.
 The video was directed by Allen Farst of Niche Productions, Dayton, Ohio.

 Bräck is also on the board of directors of Mekonomen, Scandinavia's biggest distributor of car spare parts, listed on the Swedish stock exchange.

 In July 2013, Autosport named Bräck one of the top 50 greatest drivers to have never raced in Formula One.

 Other racing

 Bräck was employed by Lanzante Motorsport to drive one of the most prestigious cars, a 1964 Shelby Daytona Coupé, in the RAC Tourist Trophy race at the Goodwood Revival in September 2011.
 Only six original cars exist.
-Sharing the driving duties with 9-time Le Mans winner Tom Kristensen, Bräck qualified the car on pole position.
+Sharing the driving duties with nine-time Le Mans winner Tom Kristensen, Bräck qualified the car on pole position.
 The duo also won the race.

-In September 2013 Bräck, in partnership with Red Bull F1 Racing's Adrian Newey won the Goodwood revival 50 year anniversary The Whitsun Trophy, where Bräck performed a rain qualifying that went viral on social media.
+In September 2013 Bräck, in partnership with Red Bull F1 Racing's Adrian Newey won the Goodwood revival fifty-year anniversary The Whitsun Trophy, where Bräck performed a rain qualifying that went viral on social media.
 The duo went on to win the race.
 Also in September Bräck co-drove Christian Glaesel's Ford GT40 in the Spa 6-Hours race, together with the owner and Olivier Ellerbrock.
 Bräck qualified the car on pole.
-Eventually the car finished in 5th place.
+Eventually the car finished in fifth place.